CptOfEvilMinions/GuardiansOfTheNetwork/Fall_2018/week1_dvwa/README.md

 0. Get known hosts: arp -a

 ### Dump database
-0. mysql -u root -e "show databases;"
+0. `mysql -u root -e "show databases;"`
     1. There is no root password
-0. mysql -u root -e "use dvwa; show tables"
+0. `mysql -u root -e "use dvwa; show tables"`
-0. mysqldump -u root --database dvwa
+0. `mysqldump -u root --database dvwa > dump.sql`
+0. Use c99.php web shell to download dump

 ## Incident reponse demo
 ### Connecting to machine
-0. ssh
+0. ssh guardian@dvwa.hackinglab.beer -p5000

 ### Understanding the machine
 It is important to understand the machine you are investigating